A vector quantized masked autoencoder for audiovisual speech emotion recognition: The VQ-MAE-AV model

-\paragraph{Attention Block} The VQ-MAE-AV encoder and decoder are built with multi-head Attention blocks similar to those used in the Vision Transformer (ViT) \cite{dosovitskiy2020image}.
-Each block comprises a self-attention layer, normalization layers, and a Multi-layer Perceptron (MLP).
-These layers are interconnected with residual connections, as depicted in Figure \ref{fig:Overview}, and they will be used to capture the inter and intra-relationships between audio and visual tokens.
-The self-attention layer in each block involves assigning three vectors to each input element: the key vector, value vector, and query vector.
-These vectors are then used to compute attention scores between different input elements.
-The query vector generates scores for each key, indicating how much attention should be given to each value.
-The attention score is computed by taking the dot product of the query vector and the key vector, which is then divided by a scaling factor to mitigate the impact of excessively large dot products.
-Finally, the attention scores are used to weight the value vectors, which are then combined to produce the output as in the original transformer \cite{vaswani2017attention}.
-To simplify the reading afterward, we denote the attention block by $\texttt{Attention}(Q, V, K)$, where $Q, V, K$ are respectively the query, value, and key.
+The VQ-MAE-AV encoder and decoder are built with multi-head Attention blocks similar to those used in the Vision Transformer (ViT) \citep{dosovitskiy2020image}.
+Each block comprises a multi-head attention layer, normalization layers, and a Multi-layer Perceptron (MLP).
+These layers are interconnected with residual connections, as depicted in Fig. \ref{fig:Overview}, and they will be used to capture the inter and intra-relationships between audio and visual tokens.
+This attention block is inspired by the attention layer in the original transformer \citep{vaswani2017attention}.
+To simplify the reading afterward, we denote the attention block by $\texttt{Attention}(Q, V, K)$, where $Q, V, K$ are the query, value, and key, respectively.
 The self-attention mechanism uses the same input vector for the query, key, and value vectors.
 In the case of cross-attention, the query and key are different to enable attention across multiple modalities \textit{or} inputs.

-\paragraph{The encoders} The VQ-MAE-AV encoder is composed of $L$ residual attention blocks.
-Trained position embedding and modality embedding are added for each audio/visual token \cite{devlin2018bert}.
-As in \cite{he2022masked} the encoder inputs are only the visible tokens, which resolves the quadratic complexity issue that is inherent in transformer models with respect to the sequence length \cite{he2022masked}.
-Consequently, the number of attention blocks in the encoder can be increased without encountering computational inefficiencies.
-The encoder outputs are denoted by $\za,~\zv$.

-We propose two architectures for the VQ-MAE-AV encoder, as shown in Figure~\ref{fig:Overview}.
-The first architecture, referred to as the \emph{Joint-Encoder}, involves concatenating token embedding sequences from multiple modalities $(\xac,~\xvc)$ and feeding them to shared attention blocks, as presented in the following equation: